Thorney Interchange: Structure

 It is a typical stack interchange.
 The part of the interchange that is north of the M4 is in Iver, in South Bucks.
 It is named after Thorney, Buckinghamshire, now part of Iver, the village in which the northern part of the interchange in situated.
 The part of the interchange that is south of the M4 is in Colnbrook with Poyle, in Slough.
 West Drayton and Harmondsworth are close to the east.

 There are 11 bridges and three major viaducts, varying from 182m to 264m long.
 A 229m viaduct carries the M25 over the M4.

-A single-track disused railway line passes through the middle of the interchange.
-The railway line, the former Staines and West Drayton Railway, is still there.
-The railway line went from West Drayton railway station, to the north, to Staines West railway station, to the south, and the disused section passes through the Lakeside Road Industrial Estate to the south.